British vote upset leaves European shares in choppy waters

 British voters dealt Prime Minister Theresa May a devastating blow in a snap election she had called to strengthen her hand in Brexit talks, wiping out her parliamentary majority and throwing the country into political turmoil.

 That prompted sterling to fall as much as 2.5 percent, which in turn gave a strong boost to British companies which sell outside their country.
-Among them were packaging firm Smurfit Kappa (SKG.L), miner Antofagasta (ANTO.L), bank Standard Chartered (STAN.L) and oil major BP (BP.L), all up between 2.5 and 5 percent.
+Among them were oil major BP, bank HSBC and beverages group Diageo, all up between 1.1 and 1.6 percent.

-In turn, companies that make most of their revenues in the UK were hit with Lloyds Bank (LLOY.L) down 1 percent and supermarket Marks and Spencer (MKS.L) down 1.8 percent.
+In turn, companies that make most of their revenues in the UK were hit with Lloyds Bank down 3.4 percent and supermarket Marks and Spencer down 2.4 percent.

 Some investors said May's failure to get a strong hand in parliament lowered the chances of a so called "hard Brexit", a development which could ultimately boost the pound.